m2dsupsdlclass/lectures-labs/installation_instructions.md

     python3 -m ipykernel install --user --name dlclass --display-name dlclass

-We tested the notebooks with keras 2.2+ and tensoflow 1.8+.

-Ideally: create a new jupyter notebook and check that you can import the numpy, matplotlib, keras and tensorflow  modules.
+Ideally: create a new jupyter notebook and check that you can import the numpy, matplotlib, tensorflow  modules.

 To take pictures with the webcam we will also need opencv-python: